epfl-ada/ada-2025-project-data_dinosaur/readme.md

 # Methods

+## Contest captions analysis

 ## Data Collection and Preparation
-We used *The New Yorker Cartoon Caption Contest* dataset (2016–2022), containing captions, images, and reader votes.
-Data was cleaned, normalized, and focused on three key text fields: `image_descriptions`, `image_uncanny_descriptions`, and `questions`.
+We used *The New Yorker Cartoon Caption Contest* dataset (2016–2023), containing captions, images, and reader votes.
+Data were cleaned, normalized, and focused on three key text fields: `image_descriptions`, `image_uncanny_descriptions`, and `questions`.
 To connect humor with real-world events, we collected weekly **Google Trends** data (2016–2023) for political, social, and crisis-related topics via the *pytrends* API.
 All processed data were stored in `contests_with_humor.json`.

 For the caption analysis, simple data treatments were combined with statistical methods.
 Basic statistics is used to calculate means of meticulessy sorted data.
 This and as well a moving average filter is used to analyse the developement over time without having noise from specific captions.